MEng Aerospace Engineering (H410)

 You will also learn skills that cross all the streams, such as computing, systems engineering and design.
 There is extensive mathematical content throughout.

-In year four there is greater flexibility for you to pursue options that interest you.
-Some units relate to particular application areas, such as helicopter aerodynamics, space systems or wind power.
-Others study particular technologies, such as composites analysis or experimental aerodynamics, or you can choose to undertake a research project.
+In year four, there is greater flexibility for you to pursue options that interest you.
+Some units relate to particular application areas, such as computational aerodynamics, advanced composite materials, aircraft dynamics, space systems or renewable energy.
+You can also choose to undertake a research project.

 The diversity of topics in aerospace engineering makes this a challenging degree but the reward is a uniquely broad education.

 This course is accredited by the following organisations

 The Royal Aeronautical Society (RAeS) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 First-year students studying Aerospace Engineering, Civil Engineering, Mechanical Engineering, Mechanical and Electrical Engineering, and Engineering Design all start their degree with a broad knowledge of the fundamentals and a command of the skills that underpin modern engineering.